joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 = Example of setting up the plugin: =

-Suppose you have a WordPress website 'my-website.com' on ip address 12.34.56.789, and you want a landing page for 'www.example.com'
+Suppose you have a WordPress website ‘my-website.com’ on ip address 12.34.56.789, and you want a landing page for ‘www.example.com’

-1. adjust the DNS A records of your domain 'www.example.com' to point to the same ip-address as your main domain, 12.34.56.789 in this example
+1. adjust the DNS A records of your domain ‘www.example.com’ to point to the same ip-address as your main domain, 12.34.56.789 in this example

 2. in your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar

-3. create a page or post with a slug 'example-com'
+3. create a page or post with a slug ‘example-com’

 If your WordPress sits in the root of your main domain, you are done.
 Visit your 'www.example.com' domain to see it work.